gemc/clas12Tags/README.md

 - `java (openjdk >= 17)` and `groovy` installed to run the coatjava geometry service.
 - gemc environment, loaded either with `module load clas12` or `module load gemc`.

-The script `run_geometry.sh` will create an individual detector geometry or all of them:
+The script `create_geometry.sh` will create an individual detector geometry or all of them:

 ```
-Usage: run_geometry.sh [detector]
+Usage: create_geometry.sh [detector]
 Creates the geometry for the given detector
 If no detector is given, all detectors will be run